PulseWaves/Specification/specification.rst

   One exception is the start of the sampling for the outgoing waveform.
 Here the duration in sampling units is expressed in relation to the origin of the pulse.
 Nothing changes if anchor point and origin are identical (i.e. if the "Optical Center to Anchor Points" field is zero).

 Number of Samples in Segment k from Sampling m:
-  This field only exists if the number of "Bits for Number of Samples" in the corresponding sampling description record is non-zero.
+  This field only exists if the number of "Bits for Number of Samples" in the corresponding sampling record is non-zero.
 It then specifies the number of samples in the next segment that can vary from one pulse to the next (i.e. "variable sampling").
-If the number of "Bits for Number of Samples" in the corresponding sampling description record is zero, the number of samples is fixed and is specified in the the "Number of Samples" field of the corresponding sampling description (i.e. "fixed sampling").
+If the number of "Bits for Number of Samples" in the corresponding sampling record is zero, the number of samples is fixed and is specified in the the "Number of Samples" field of the corresponding sampling description (i.e. "fixed sampling").

 Samples of Segment k from Sampling m:
   The actual waveform samples of sampling m either raw or compressed.

 .. figure:: pulsewaves.jpg
    :scale: 100 %
-   :alt: illustration of a Pulse Description VLR
+   :alt: illustration of a Pulse Descriptor

-   An illustration of a typical Pulse Description VLR.
+   An illustration of a typical Pulse Descriptor

 The rest of the document is gibberish ...
 ------------------------------------------------------------------------------